ParthChandanPC/Puzzle/README.md

 - Minimum 1 solution: Yes
 - User data: Yes(Accuracy of each user at each clue page)
 - Dashboard for admin for tracking user data: Yes
-- Start again on window refresh: No
+- Start again on window refresh: No (Rather added a button to restart the game at any page as javascript blocked prompt request on refresh)
 - The data of the users is stored on Firebase.